BigPolarBear1/factorization/README.md

 To do:</br></br>

-1. The calculations in sieve() need to be sped up many many times more so that we can us a much bigger quad_size parameter and in addition also use a much much larger -base size... that one should be close to a million or whatever since it doesn't increase the required smooth amount..
+1. The calculations in sieve() need to be sped up many many times more so that we can us a much bigger quad_size parameter and in addition also use a much much larger -base size... that one should be close to a million or whatever since it doesn't increase the required smooth amount (only -sbase does)..
 I need a way to mutate dist,dist2,dist3,dist4 for different quadratic coefficients without doing tonelli..
 I'll figure something out.</br>

 What this code does:</br></br>